zammad/zammad-user-documentation/basics/ticket-basics.rst

 If you're completely new to a ticket system and handled your customer requests with an email client so far, you might think that a ticket system is complicated.
-But the opposite is the case:
+But the opposite is true:

 - All emails are now collected in Zammad (and requests from other channels might be as well).